-1. However, there are certain situations or circumstances where you are faced with having to make facilitation payments in order to protect your life, limb or liberty.
-In dangerous situations like this, you are allowed to make payments but you must immediately report it to your HoD/ Corporate Division/ Business Division/ OPU and your Legal Department.
-Making facilitation payments in such a situation, is the only exception which can be used as a defence when faced with allegations of bribery and corruption.
+However, there are certain situations or circumstances where you are faced with having to make facilitation payments in order to protect your life, limb or liberty.
+In dangerous situations like this, you are allowed to make payments but you must immediately report to your Head of Department of the Head of your Operating Unit and your Legal Department.
+Making facilitation payment in such a situation is the only exception which can be used as a defence when faced with allegations of bribery and corruption.